DinoChiesa/apigee-proxy-generator/README.md

    In a real system, that should be replaced with an Application ID, or Partner ID, etc, as appropriate.

+You could create other proxy templates.
+The templates you create don't need to point to BigQuery.

 ## Using the examples